ansible/ansibullbot/ISSUE_HELP.md

 ##### network

-Members of the Ansible Network Team typically do all the maintainence on this module, so only they can approve changes.
+Members of the Ansible Network Team typically do all the maintenance on this module, so only they can approve changes.

 #### Non-module changes